Opening a 529 plan to save for your child’s college expenses can be a great way to build savings while reaping tax benefits.

 IRA Rollover - Starting in 2024, you can potentially rollover up to $35,000 into a Roth IRA.
 However, this is a limited option with a lot of restrictions and some states won't comply.
 Read our full guide here: How To Rollover A 529 Plan To An IRA.

 Expenses That You Think Might Qualify, But Don’t

-There are also expenses that you might think qualify for 529 plan distributions, but you’d be surprised to learn that they don’t.
+There are also expenses that you might think qualify for 529 plan distributions, but you’d be surprised to learn that they don’t qualify.

 Transportation and Travel – If your child is going away to school, you’re going to inevitable deal with transportation and travel expenses.
 You need to move them in, move them home, and you’re likely going to fly them home for holidays and vacations.
-But none of these expenses are qualified education expenses, so you can’t use your tax free 529 plan money for these.
+Plus, if you're using a 529 plan for overseas school or study abroad, Visas and other travel are as not qualified.
+So you can’t use your tax free 529 plan money for these.

 General Electronics and Cell Phone Plans – Cell phones are an everyday part of life.
 As such, they are not considered an education expense, and while “necessary”, they can’t be expensed and paid for with your qualified distributions from your 529 plan.